 Test-optional means you have the option to send scores or not to send scores.
 If you send scores, they will be seen and considered by admissions officers.
 Scores that are in the higher end of the published SAT and ACT ranges for that school will be seen favorably by the admissions team.

-Historically, well over 50% of applicants to test-optional schools submit test scores, with more selective schools having percentages of 60-80% or higher.
-Given the increase in applications, these percentages might dip, but there will still be high percentages of students submitting scores.
+Historically, well over 50% of enrolled students in selective test-optional schools submitted test scores, with more selective schools having percentages of 60-80% or even higher.
+Even with the pandemic, these percentages seemed to have remained.

 How do I know whether or not I should submit scores to a school with a test-optional admission policy?

 Generally speaking, if your scores put you in the upper 50% of a school’s SAT or ACT range, you should send them.
-Consult with your counselor for guidance as to whether or not it makes sense to send scores to a particular college.
+Consult with your counselor for guidance as to whether or not it makes sense to send scores.

 I am a recruited athlete.
 How should I think about test scores?